John Stainer

 3:30pm to 6:00 pm

 Late collection - Please note that there is a late fee of £5 charged for every 15 minutes for children collected after 3.30pm.
-Please see late fees for afterschool club as they differ.
+Please see late fees for after school club as they are different.

 Emergency closure policy